 With the internet and those above-mentioned high def screens, it’s a pretty simple matter to show off the particulars of a home.
 This is an especially important feature today when there is a lot of U.S. in-migration going on (people moving from 1 state to another) and people can’t necessarily view a property in person.

 Okay, so maybe the importance of having a good application to grow business is well-known, but why not just build a smartphone app?
-Most people in the country have an smart phone, but no where near as many have a tablet.
+Most people in the country have a smartphone, but nowhere near as many have a tablet.
 What are the advantages of an iPad app over an iPhone app or, for that matter, a simple web app that works on a desktop?

 • Over smart phones